Mum's the word on soaring Swedish household debt as poll nears

 Such mortgages helped inflate Ireland's disastrous property boom.
 The country's central bank warned last month that almost half of them were due to revert to full payment in the next two years, ramping up the threat to the country's recovery.

-Sweden's centre-right government has asked regulators to come up with a plan to force repayment schedules.
-It has set a November deadline - which if opinion polls are right will be two months after it loses power to a centre-left opposition.
+Sweden's center-right government has asked regulators to come up with a plan to force repayment schedules.
+It has set a November deadline - which if opinion polls are right will be two months after it loses power to a center-left opposition.

 The Social Democrats have not laid out plans on the matter.